hashicorp/terraform-provider-awscc/docs/data-sources/msk_replicator.md

 - `copy_topic_configurations` (Boolean) Whether to periodically configure remote topics to match their corresponding upstream topics.
 - `detect_and_copy_new_topics` (Boolean) Whether to periodically check for new topics and partitions.
 - `starting_position` (Attributes) Configuration for specifying the position in the topics to start replicating from. (see [below for nested schema](#nestedatt--replication_info_list--topic_replication--starting_position))
+- `topic_name_configuration` (Attributes) Configuration for specifying replicated topic names should be the same as their corresponding upstream topics or prefixed with source cluster alias. (see [below for nested schema](#nestedatt--replication_info_list--topic_replication--topic_name_configuration))
 - `topics_to_exclude` (Set of String) List of regular expression patterns indicating the topics that should not be replicated.
 - `topics_to_replicate` (Set of String) List of regular expression patterns indicating the topics to copy.